Arrondissement5etDemi/WintersessionMD/README.md

 The program is waiting for LAMMPS commands. `ctrl/command + c` to stop the execution for now, as we will provide the commands in the form of a file.

+### Installing OVITO

+We will use OVITO to visualize the molecules.
+No command-line is needed here.
+It can be downloaded and installed to your local machine via [this link](https://www.ovito.org/).
+You can also build it via GitHub source code following the instructions [here](https://www.ovito.org/manual/development/build_linux.html).